 We take the following steps to support your child through the settling process:

 Due to the age of the children, our 3-year-old groups have a maximum of 18 children.
 Our 4-year-old groups have a maximum of 22 children.

-All groups are led by an early-childhood teacher and supported by an educator (teacher assistant).
+All groups are led by an early childhood teacher and educator (teacher assistant).

-By introducing routine, encouraging exploration and establishing connections
+By introducing routine, encouraging exploration, and establishing connections

 We prepare the children for transition and change with songs, visual cues, and routine charts.
 Children love routine and predictability.
 Knowing ‘what will come next’ helps them to feel safe at kinder.

-With kindness, compassion and open communication
+With kindness, compassion, and open communication

-We understand starting kinder can be difficult for some children and families.
+We understand starting kindergarten can be difficult for some children and families.
 We will support you and your child through the process with open communication, empathy, and kindness.
 Always feel free to discuss the separation process with us.
 Your child’s teacher will be able to suggest strategies specific to the needs of your child.
-Saying goodbye can be hard but in our experience, most children settle quickly with comfort and distraction.
+Saying goodbye can be challenging, but in our experience, most children settle quickly with comfort and distraction.